About Us

 Our Mission

-Ministry Leadership
+Ministry Leadership 2024/2025

-There is an executive team in place to lead, manage and actualize the goals of the ministry while working with local chapters & students to fulfill their needs.
+There is an student association executive team in place to lead, manage and actualize the goals of the ministry while working with local chapters & students to fulfill their needs.
 Each of the team members have a burden for this ministry, love the Lord and have a passion to serve Christ with all their heart!

 Chris Cardoza